jonastheiler/estimate-and-approximate-pi/README.md

 2. circle_plot(): function to plot the unit circle and the simulated points.

 ---
-**Riemann_Sum_Estimator:** Although this approach differs from Monte Carlo, it has one thing in common: here, too, we try to approximate the area of the unit circle (which, as we know, is pi).
+**Riemann_Sum_Approximation:** Although this approach differs from Monte Carlo, it has one thing in common: here, too, we try to approximate the area of the unit circle (which, as we know, is pi).
 To achieve this, we try to approximate the integral of the function sqrt(1-x²) from 0 to 1 and multiply by 4.

 Attributes:<br/>
 number of Riemann sums (n=100)